mlaradji/rtlwifi_new/README.md

 These drivers will not build for kernels older than 4.14.
 If you must use an older kernel, submit a GitHub issue with a listing of the build errors.
 Without the errors, the issue will be ignored.
 I am not a mind reader.

+When you have problems where the driver builds and loads correctly, but fails to work, a GitHub issue is NOT the best place to report it.
+I have no idea of the internal workings of any of the chips, and the Realtek engineers who do will not read these issues.
+To reach them, send E-mail to linux-wireless@vger.kernel.org.
+Include a detailed description of any messages in the kernel logs and any steps that you have taken to analyze or fix the problem.
+If your description is not complete, you are unlikely to get any satisfaction.